exaybachay-ak/SecurityAdvice/README.md

 * [Python Challenge](http://www.pythonchallenge.com/)

 # Getting Hired
 My advice here is to get both certifications **and** practical experience as soon as possible, because it will prepare you for first passing the initial resume screening/keyword search, and also make sure you are ready for some practical questions during your interview.
-The above advice should set you on a path to get practical skills and experience, while the below certs chart a rough order of which certs you may want in order to obtain employment in the IT Security field.
+The above advice should set you on a path to get practical skills and experience, while the below list charts a rough order of which certs you may want in order to obtain employment in the IT Security field.

 * S+
 * CSA+